zenangst/Vaccine/README.md

 and the latest pair are the only ones that will be active and in use.

 When using `swizzling`, the framework will try and resolve the `layoutConstraints` from your view and deactivate them in order to avoid conflict with any new constraints that you may apply in your `loadView()` method.
 Which means that you can remove the call to `NSLayoutConstraint` to deactivate the current constraints.

+**Note**: Using `layoutConstraints` is optional, if your view does not use stored constraints, then Vaccine will recursively deactivate all constraints on all of its subviews when the view gets injected.

 ```swift
 class CustomView: UIView {